ahollyhock/Algorithm-Problems/Resources.md

 Afterwards, the interviewers meet to discuss your performance and/or submit written feedback.
 At most companies, your recruiter should respond to you within a week with an update on your status.
 If you have waited more than a week, you should follow up with your recruiter.

+##The Evaluation Process
+Most recruiters will tell you that candidates are evaluated on four aspects: **prior experience, culture fit, coding skills, and analytical ability**.
+What this means for you is the following:
++ If people often perceive you as arrogant or argumentative or defensive, or with any other nasty adjectives, keep an eye on this behavior in an interview.
+Even an otherwise superstar candidate may get rejected if people don't want to work with them.
++ Spend some time preparing for questions about your resume.
+It's not the most important factor, but it matters.
+Even a little bit of time here can help you improve in major ways.
+It's a great "bang for your buck."
++ Focus mainly on coding and algorithm questions.